Is the Military Diet Safe?

 I did the diet every week for an entire month, and during the diet itself, I rarely had enough energy to do a high-powered workout, so I took those three days off and the rest of the week I ate around 1700 calories a day and worked out.

 I found that seemed to be the ticket.
 In one month I lost 23 pounds.
-As the month progressed each time I followed the diet, I would see a bit less of weight loss.
-Naturally my body was getting used to it.
+As the month progressed each time I followed the diet, I would see a bit less weight loss.
+Naturally, my body was getting used to it.
 So if I had any advice at all for someone looking to attempt this diet, I would suggest trying the diet every week for a month, then giving yourself a month off of it.

 This diet, for me personally, gave me some structure.
-After finishing it, the next month I gave myself some restrictions, but I also gave myself one day a week to where I could have pretty much whatever I wanted.
+After finishing it, the next month I gave myself some restrictions, but I also gave myself one day a week where I could have pretty much whatever I wanted.

 I think if you allow yourself a bit of a reward here and there, you're more likely to keep it up and not feel miserable.

 Any diet is difficult, even this one.
 Always have a feel for how your body is doing.
 It will tell you if you're able to handle it or not.

 If this diet doesn't work for you, there are always more ways to lose weight.
 Don't get discouraged and give up.
 Allow the failures of past diets teach you the ways of the future.
 Remember, water is key to fitness.